‘If you win the morning, you win the day’ – Tim Ferriss

 By adding gratitude into the mix, I’ve also found that I recognise all the things that make my life a happier one.
 From small things like a warm bed to big things like my desire to learn, there is always something.
 I think it’s changed my outlook on life in general.

 Creating a morning routine takes dedication and perseverance.
-Sometimes you won’t achieve all the things you had planned to do.
-Some days I run out of time to do my scribing during the morning session, so I fill it in over lunch.
+There may be times when you don’t achieve all the things you had planned to do.
+Some days I run out of time to do my scribing during the morning session, so I fill it in during the evening.
 Other days I won’t read for quite as long.

-It has to fit in with your life.
+It has to fit in with the people you live with!

-The S.A.V.E.R.S approach won’t work for everyone.
+The SAVERS approach won’t work for everyone.
 I’m lucky that my children are that bit older now, so I’m able to dedicate time to it.
-But it doesn’t mean that a morning routine won’t work for you at all.
-It’s about finding what does work and trying that.
+It’s about finding what works for you.
+Your circumstances are likely to be different to mine, but hopefully this has given you an idea of what you might like to try.

 As with everything in life, it has to evolve and change as circumstances change.
-There’s no ‘one size fits all’ model for morning routines either.
+There’s no ‘one size fits all’ model for morning routines.
 Make it useful and suitable for you.

 I encourage you to try establishing yours.
 The rewards are plentiful.